Skip to main content

 How to turn Dark Mode on

-• First, head into your Settingsand then scroll down to display.
+• First, head into your Settings and then scroll down to Display & Brightness.

-• Select the Display option and then hit Dark Mode.
+• You should see the option to choose between Light & Dark modes at the 'Appearance' section at the top.
 This option might be listed under alternate names such as Night Mode or simply just Dark.

 Some third-party apps like WhatsApp should make an instant transition to Dark Mode.
 However, for certain supporting apps to work you will have to make the change directly within the specific application.